 Twins is a chic restaurant that allows you to eat like a VIP.
 It has an accessible location and live DJs on Saturdays.
 This is perfect for couples or large groups so make your reservations accordingly.

-How to get there: take bus 500 or tram Line 1 to Passeio Alegre, or take an Uber.
+How to get there: take the bus 500 or the tram #1 to Passeio Alegre, or take an Uber.

 Restaurante da Praia do Homem do Leme